-2.4.2.2.1 Gasoline Assumptions & Consumption Estimate Methodology
+Gasoline Assumptions & Consumption Estimate Methodology

-To calculate the quantity of gasoline consumed by waterborne vehicles, it first needed to be determined how many waterborne vehicles were in the TC.
-This was achieved by conjoining data on the number of permanent and seasonal residences and the average number of average waterborne vehicles for each respective residence type.
+To calculate the quantity of gasoline consumed by waterborne vehicles, it was first determined how many waterborne vehicles were in the MW.
+This was achieved by merging data on the number of permanent and seasonal residences and the average number of average waterborne vehicles for each respective residence type.